daily-demos/daily-samples-js/samples/daily-prebuilt/sticky-positioning/README.md

-# Daily Prebuilt: Sticky position demo
+# Daily Prebuilt: Sticky positioning demo

 This demo shows one way to keep your Daily Prebuilt video call on screen even while a user is scrolling through a page.
 It uses the `display: sticky;` property in the CSS styles to keep the video at the top regardless of where the user is on the page.
 It also resizes the video on scroll to allow for more text to be visible.